naggie/dotfiles/README.md

    assumed.
 1. `user-configuration.sh` -- Installs generic user-specific configuration.
 No
    root required from now on.
-1. `user-configuration-naggie.sh` -- Patches user configuration with configuration
+1. `extras-naggie.sh` -- Patches user configuration with configuration specific
-   specific to my identity
+   to my identity